- Describe human testicular and ovarian reproductive anatomies

 Internal organs and body structures begin to develop during the first trimester.
 By five weeks, limb buds, eyes, the heart, and liver have been basically formed.
 By eight weeks, the term fetus applies, and the body is essentially formed (Figure 18.18a).
 The individual is about five centimeters (two inches) in length and many of the organs, such as the lungs and liver, are not yet functioning.
 Exposure to any toxins is especially dangerous during the first trimester, as all of the body’s organs and structures are going through initial development.
 Anything that interferes with chemical signaling during that development can have a severe effect on the fetus’ survival.

 During the second trimester, the fetus grows to about 30 cm (about 12 inches) (Figure 18.18b).
-It becomes active and the mother usually feels the first movements.
+It becomes active and the pregnant person usually feels the first movements.
 All organs and structures continue to develop.
 The placenta has taken over the functions of nutrition and waste elimination and the production of estrogen and progesterone from the corpus luteum, which has degenerated.
 The placenta will continue functioning up through the delivery of the baby.
 During the third trimester, the fetus grows to 3 to 4 kg (6.5–8.5 lbs.) and about 50 cm (19–20 inches) long (Figure 18.18c).
 This is the period of the most rapid growth during the pregnancy as all organ systems continue to grow and develop.

 Visit this website to see the stages of human fetal development.